Warm vs Cool Paint Colors: How to Choose

 What Makes a Color Warm or Cool?

 The color wheel is divided into two halves.
-Warm colors — reds, oranges, yellows, and their derivatives — evoke sunlight, earth, and fire.
-Cool colors — blues, greens, purples — evoke water, sky, and shadow.
-But here's the nuance: every color exists on a warm-to-cool spectrum.
+Warm colors (reds, oranges, yellows and their derivatives) evoke sunlight, earth, and fire.
+Cool colors (blues, greens, purples) evoke water, sky, and shadow.
+But every color exists on a warm-to-cool spectrum, not just one side.

-A warm gray like Edgecomb Gray(Benjamin Moore) has yellow-brown undertones.
-A cool gray like Stonington Gray(Benjamin Moore) has blue undertones.
-Both are “gray,” but they create completely different moods.
+A warm gray like Edgecomb Gray(Benjamin Moore) (LRV 63) has yellow-brown undertones.
+A cool gray like Stonington Gray(Benjamin Moore) (LRV 46) has blue undertones.
+Both are “gray” on the chip, but they behave like different colors on a full wall under natural light.

 How Lighting Shifts Temperature